 Where are they found?

 Hot springs truly are the world’s original spa – interestingly, the term ‘spa’ originates from the town of Spa, Belgium, made famous for its hot springs.
 Typically, hot springs are found where there is volcanic activity or magma chambers, or where there are fault lines in the Earth.
-This being the case, there are hot springs all over the world; USA, Australia, New Zealand, Iceland, Japan (those going on the Mountain Trek Adventure Trek to Japan later this month are going to surely going to enjoy these), and Canada, including even right here in our own backyard at our British Columbia location.
+This being the case, there are hot springs all over the world; USA, Australia, New Zealand, Iceland, Japan, and Canada, including even right here in our own backyard at our British Columbia location.

 Due to the folklore and health benefits of hot springs, it is no wonder they are a popular tourist destination, and increasingly more so these days, as well as being used regularly as a form of therapy or for rehabilitation.